-To provide scaling services that are more efficient and flexible, Auto Scaling allows you to configure user data in scaling configurations to customize ECS instances.
-You can use this feature to automatically configure ECS instances, for example, to automatically install applications on ECS instances.
-This allows you to scale applications in a more secure and quick manner.
+To provide more efficient and flexible scaling services, Auto Scaling allows you to configure user data in scaling configurations to customize ECS instances.
+You can pass in user data to perform automated configuration tasks on ECS instances, such as installing applications on ECS instances.
+This allows you to scale applications in a more secure and efficient manner.

-This topic uses an example to describe how to use user data in Auto Scaling.
+An example is used in this topic to describe how to use user data in Auto Scaling.
 You can customize user data based on your business requirements.

 - Configure a script that is run when an ECS instance starts.
 In this way, you can customize the startup behavior of the ECS instance.